 Geoff Nicholls eventually left The Starliners and joined the Birmingham group Quartz and later Black Sabbath.
+He passed away in January 2017 (see BrumBeat Geoff Nicholls feature).
 Barry Gray went to Canada, and Roger Craythorn is now in South Africa.
 Peter Wright (ex Trapeze) joined on bass guitar and was later replaced by Rex Harris (now in Australia).

 Thanks to Johnny Neal for supplying text and photos (selected from Johnny Neal's official biography and reproduced with permission).

 Read Johnny Neal's "Six Of The Best" feature exclusive to BrumBeat.net